joelluong/producthunt-django-project/README.md

 ## Dependencies

-The project is cooperated with a Python framework is Django and a JavaScript framework is Bootstrap
+The project is cooperated with a Python framework is Django, a JavaScript framework is Bootstrap and PostgreSQL.